Business Method Patent: Everything You Need to KnowStartup Law ResourcesIntellectual Property

 Prevents competitors from copying ideas without permission or without paying for the idea

-Allows patent holder to sue for infringement and to obtain court-ordered injunctions where applicable.
+Allows patent holders to sue for infringement and to obtain court-ordered injunctions where applicable.
 Ignorance of a patent is not a defence if you are sued for infringing.

 The America Invents Act (AIA) – enacted September 16, 2011

-Put a post-grant review procedure in place which allows challenge to a patent on invalidity for 9 months after issue.
+Put a post-grant review procedure in place which allows challenges to a patent on invalidity for 9 months after issue.